Intervention Specialist Supplemental Teaching License

 Educators must choose ONE of the supplemental program options below.
 All eligibility requirements for either option must be met before applying for the standard license.

 Option A requires completion of an approved, traditional teacher preparation program through an accredited college or university culminating in that institution's recommendation for licensure.
-Educators must contact the college or university for specific program requirements.

 Option B requires all of the following:

-- Exam: Educators must successfully complete the Ohio Assessment for Educators (OAE) 090, Foundations of Reading exam;
+- Exam: Educators must successfully complete the Ohio Assessment for Educators (OAE) 090, Foundations of Reading exam; AND

 - Work experience: Educators must provide verification from the employing school or district of successful completion of a minimum of two years of mentored teaching in the licensure area while holding the supplemental license for that area.
 Educators must submit a letter, on district letterhead, signed by the superintendent of schools or the human resource director verifying dates of full-time employment, assignments and grade levels for each year of employment under the supplemental license.

 It is recommended that educators who choose to complete Option B request an evaluation by the Ohio Department of Education to determine which requirements must be completed for progression to the standard license.
 Educators may request the evaluation after they have been issued the initial supplemental license.
-Click here for the supplemental evaluation application.

 - Access your OH|ID account.